secure-data-systems/zod-select/README.md

 ---

-## 🧠 Basic Select with Inferred Type
+## 🧠 Zod Select with Inferred Type

 A single selection object returns a strongly typed result: